gcallah/MiscWriting/Ideology/DontAsk.md

-The posters who find the above a plausible scenario are living in a dream world, a world in which there are no real, meaningful differences between males and females, in which are girl experiencing a "heavy flow" is just as likely to ask the HS football team's center for a tampon as she is likely to aske her female friend or the school nurse.
+The posters who find the above a plausible scenario are living in a dream world, a world in which there are no real, meaningful differences between males and females, in which are girl experiencing a "heavy flow" is just as likely to ask the HS football team's center for a tampon as she is likely to ask her female friend or the school nurse.

+But what is particularly of note here is the refusal to answer the simple question, "Why put tampons in the boy's bathroom?"
+Whenever we see such an avoidance of a simple question like this, we are confronting an ideological dreamworld.